Things You Need to Know: How to Harvest Arugula (Guideline)

 02. On Pizza

-Aragula makes an amazing salad whether you mix it with other greens or you have it on its own.
-It tastes good with vinaigrette but it is often preferred to be paired with a sweeter balsamic because of the balance it creates with the peppery taste.
+Arugula makes an amazing salad whether you mix it with other greens or you have it on its own.
+It tastes good with vinaigrette, but it is often preferred to be paired with a sweeter balsamic because of the balance it creates with the peppery taste.

 03. Toss Into Soups